Piecewise Constant Hazard Estimation with the Fused Lasso: Simulation study

-In this section, we investigate the performance of our methods by Monte Carlo experiments.
 We simulate data from different designs that fit into Settings \ref{settingA} and \ref{settingB}: \begin{itemize}[leftmargin=0.5cm] \item We consider two different piecewise constant hazard functions whose form is loosely inspired by the estimated hazard functions in the application of Section \ref{sec:app}: